ennis/autograph-ng/design/NOTES.md

     - and statically check against existing interfaces, 'cause why not
         - basically, typecheck shader interfaces during compilation
         - lift typedesc
+    - use rust types in GLSL?
+        - GLSL included as proc macro, but no way to make rust types visible (must be later in compilation)
+        - however, can do the reverse:
+            - create structs from GLSL
+            - entirely possible with SPIR-V parser
+            - write the interface once, in the shader
+            - automatically generate interfaces (descriptorsetinterface, pipelineinterface) depending on shader
     - issue: specialization may change the interface
     - issue: poor error messages (no const_assert! yet)
         - so, not a priority currently